resteorts/modern-bayes/README.md

 ## Tenative Course Schedule

+TODO: check dates and make these consistent with duke's new schedule.

 (Please note that this is subject to change given that we still do not have a class time, location for Fall 2020 yet, but I will update this often leading up to the first day of class to try and make this a smooth semester for all.
 I appreciate everyone's patience as we all go through this together.
 Importantly, know that I care very much your learning and appreciate your feedback!
 I look forward to having you in class very much, and hope that we're all in person like we were before as soon as possible!

 <pre><b> Week 1: Tuesday, August 18 - Thursday, August 20, Intro to Bayes </pre>